 \section{CONCLUSION AND FUTURE WORK}

-This work introduces Crowd-FM, a trajectory planning framework that utilises Conditional Flow Matching to learn expressive distributions over Bernstein polynomial control points.
-Unlike prior generative approaches, which have the drawback of discrete latent bottlenecks (VQ-VAEs) or are computationally expensive (Diffusion), Crowd-FM demonstrates that flow-based transport can capture diverse and smooth navigation, while remaining efficient at inference.
-A lightweight optimizer further refines the candidate trajectories, boosting success by $\sim$20\%, without resorting to a slower complete trajectory optimization.
-We validated the approach on both a simulated hand-made dataset, as well as real-world testing on two separate robots, highlighting that smooth, non-freezing trajectories can be effectively reproduced and generalised in dense crowd scenarios.
+This work introduces Crowd-FM, a trajectory-planning framework that utilizes Conditional Flow Matching to learn expressive distributions over Bernstein polynomial control points.
+Unlike prior generative approaches, which have discrete latent bottlenecks(VQ-VAEs) or are computationally expensive(Diffusion), Crowd-FM demonstrates that flow-based transport can capture diverse and smooth navigation, while remaining efficient at inference.
+A lightweight projection optimization step further refines the candidate trajectories, boosting success by $\sim$20\%, without resorting to a slower complete trajectory optimization.
+We validate the approach both in simulation and real-world settings, highlighting that smooth, non-freezing, and human-like trajectories can be rapidly generated in dense crowds.

-We also see potential in coupling Flow-based trajectory generation with complementary planning modules, such as predictive human motion models or model predictive controllers, to study how we can leverage the strengths of both methods.
-Another important direction is to expand the dataset with more diverse and heterogeneous scenarios, letting us capture richer behaviours and further test the scoring function under different crowd dynamics.
+An essential future direction is to expand the dataset with more heterogeneous scenarios, allowing us to capture richer behaviors and test the scoring function under different crowd dynamics.
+We also see CFM's potential in learning social cues and scene semantics through its integration with complementary planning modules, such as human motion prediction models, moving towards social navigation.